dwmkerr/puzlog/README.md

 ### Testing

 [Jest](https://jestjs.io/) is used as the testing framework.
-ChatGPT sample pages are loaded into the environment using [js-dom](https://github.com/jsdom/jsdom) and we then verify that the ChatGPT code elements are identified and processed correctly.
+Crossword sample pages are loaded into the environment using [js-dom](https://github.com/jsdom/jsdom) and we then verify that the crossword code elements are identified and processed correctly.

 Check the [Developer Commands](#developer-commands) section to see the various test commands that can be run.
 It is possible to watch tests, run tests in the debugger, and so on.

 ### Debugging

-In development mode, open source maps by navigating to the "Sources > Content Scripts > chatgpt-diagrams" folder.
+In development mode, open source maps by navigating to the "Sources > Content Scripts > puzlog" folder.
 These are inline source maps.
 You can also use "Command + P" and search for a file such as `content.ts`.

 In production mode, source maps are generated as standalone files in the `./dist` folder.